A Favorite Family Recipe

 Dad doesn't even like shrimp, and usually refuses to eat it, but he loves making and eating these shrimp cakes.
 The base is made with sweet potatoes and they are seasoned with spices, jalapeño chiles, and cilantro.

-- 1 lb tan-skinned sweet potatoes
+- 1 pound sweet potatoes

 - 4 large garlic cloves, unpeeled

-- 4 Tbsp (or more) vegetable oil
+- 4 tablespoons (or more) extra virgin olive oil

 - 2/3 cup chopped fresh cilantro

 - 2 tablespoons finely chopped pickled or fresh jalapeños, seeds discarded